-The quakes Saturday and early Sunday were centered 230 miles south of Guam, the same area as the powerful 7.2-magnitude quake that hit earlier Saturday, according to the U.S. Geological Survey.
+The aftershocks were centered 230 miles south of Guam, the same area as the powerful 7.2-magnitude quake that hit earlier in the day, according to the U.S. Geological Survey.

 Authorities on Guam and the nearby Commonwealth of the Northern Mariana Islands said that despite the large quake's size it wasn't felt and caused no damage.